tharaninadee/pcos_ci_app/README.md

 # **PCOS Prediction Using Random Forest**

 ## **Overview**
-This project focuses on predicting Polycystic Ovary Syndrome (PCOS) using a Random Forest model based on the **"Exploring Predictive Health Factors of PCOS"** dataset from Kaggle.
+This project focuses on predicting Polycystic Ovary Syndrome (PCOS) using a Random Forest model based on the **"Exploring Predictive Health Factors of PCOS"** competition from Kaggle.
 The goal is to analyze key health factors influencing PCOS and build a robust machine-learning model to assist in early detection and diagnosis.

 ## **Project Features**
 - **Machine Learning Model**: Utilizes the **Random Forest** algorithm for classification.